akomiqaia/Observable-Projects/src/diplomatic-visits/travel-activity.md

 From initial observation we can start by analyzing the data and identifying patterns or trends.

-> | Goal: Understand where, when, and how much travel occurred.

 ```js
 const parquetData = FileAttachment("../data/visits.json").json()